mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 {{% /cons %}}

+So you want to get started freelancing but you don't know where to start.
+You might be asking yourself, "**How did these people make it into the business?**" or "What is this and how does it work?"
+Well, here's a collection of some of the best freelance sites for beginners.

+These freelance job websites are great places for those who want to try their hand at making some money on the side or even as main sources of income.
 Depending on your area of expertise and skills, you can choose your favorite freelance job website from the list below.

 ## Best Freelance Websites for Beginners:

-Below is a list of some of the best freelancing websites every beginner can use to start freelancing and earn money.

-**Fiverr:**
+### **Fiverr:**

+Fiverr has become a household name among just about anyone and everyone.
+What started as a simple website where freelance workers could offer five dollars has turned into a billion-dollar company since its creation in 2010.

+Fiverr has different "gigs" that you can choose to sell, such as logo design, voice-over talent, e-book writing, or even creating content for an SEO campaign.
+You can also use the site to find work if you don't have any gigs filled on your profile yet, and make sure that you include some of your samples such as logos, audio clips, and more, so potential buyers know what you're capable of.

+The gig marketplace offers millions of buyers at all times, which means that there are more than enough opportunities to be had.
 It is one of the best freelancing platforms and even I started my career from Fiverr.
 Fiverr was founded by **Micha Kaufman** and Shai Wininger, and was launched in February 2010.

 The founders came up with the concept of a marketplace that would provide a two-sided platform for people to buy and sell a variety of digital services typically offered by freelance contractors.
 Services offered on the site include writing, translation, graphic design, video editing, and programming and much more.

 Fiverr’s services start at US$5 and can go up to thousands of dollars with Gig Extras.
 Each service offered is called a “**Gig**”.
-It is the Best Freelancing Website for Beginners.
+It is the best freelancing website for beginners.

 > **Fiverr** has 2.3 million **sellers** right now in 2021.
 >
 > **Source: Fiverr Official Forum**

-**eLance or Upwork:**
+### **eLance or Upwork:**

+Upwork has been around for years and is still one of the most popular freelance websites for beginners.
+Upwork brings freelancers of all types together with millions of clients (over 12 million to be exact).
+The company aims to help people find jobs that suit their skill set and the amount they charge based on per hour, per project, or word.

+So if you're looking to find some work fast, then this site might be the one for you as many companies are always posting jobs and have thousands of users waiting to get hired.
+So if you're having trouble finding gigs in other places, check out Upwork, where there's bound to be something available at any time.

+Upwork also offers a job board where people can post openings for freelancers to find work fast.
+From here, you can reach out to potential employers, conduct interviews via Skype or other instant messaging services, and get hired on the spot through their interface.

+In addition, you'll have access to all of your important documents in one easy location, such as contracts, invoices, and even time tracking, so everything stays organized.
+Suppose you're not able to apply directly from a job posting.
+In that case, you can submit applications with related skills listed on your profile, so your chances are increased when applications are reviewed by hiring managers.

+Upwork is probably one of the easiest ways that beginners and experts alike can find jobs online at any time.
+With millions of users using this website, it's hard not to find something that interests you or even a client who might have the same skills that you do.
+The platform is designed to help both parties, and I should know as this site has helped me with various projects in the past.

 Elance was founded in 1999 by Beerud Sheth, Srini Anumolu, and Sanjay Noronha. oDesk was founded in 2003 by Odysseas Tsatalos and Stratis Karamanlakis.
 Upwork was formed 18 months after and oDesk announced their merger on December 18, 2013, to create Elance-oDesk.